jsoysouvanh/Refureku/README.md

 ## Planned features
 - Add namespace variable to Archetype class
 - Add a proper logger interface to avoid raw stream use and provide a better user control
+- Add the possibility to add new valid properties via TOML

 ## Known issues
 None at the moment